Asian stocks sink as Turkey fears hurt emerging markets

-BEIJING — Asian stock prices sank Monday as Turkey’s financial turmoil fueled fears contagion might spread to other emerging markets.
+BEIJING — Asian stock prices sank Monday as Turkey’s financial turmoil fueled fears of contagion in other emerging markets.

-WALL STREET: Stock prices slid as investors responded to Turkey jitters by settling equities and buying government bonds.
-The dollar strengthened while major exporters including technology, basic materials and industrial companies sank.
-The Standard & Poor’s 500 index slide 0.7 percent to 2,833.28, ending a five-week winning streak.
+WALL STREET: Investors responded to Turkey jitters by selling equities and buying government bonds.
+The dollar strengthened as traders dumped Turkish lira.
+Major exporters including technology, basic materials and industrial companies sank.
+The Standard & Poor’s 500 index slid 0.7 percent to 2,833.28, ending a five-week winning streak.
 The Nasdaq composite broke an eight-day rising trend and sank 0.7 percent to 7,839.11.

-TURKISH TURMOIL: Investors are uneasy over whether Turkey’s government can cope with a plunging currency, a diplomatic spat with Washington and other problems.
-President Recep Tayyip Erdogan has accumulated more and more control over Turkey’s financial system and central bank.
+TURKISH TURMOIL: Investors question whether President Recep Tayyip Erdogan’s government can cope with a plunging currency, a diplomatic spat with Washington and other problems.
+Erdogan has accumulated more and more control over Turkey’s financial system and central bank.
 U.S. President Donald Trump said Friday he will authorize higher tariffs on Turkish steel and aluminum.
 That came after Turkey put an American pastor on trial on spying charges.
 Erdogan promised Sunday his government will take unspecified “necessary actions” to calm markets.

 ANALYST’S TAKE: “Turkey’s financial crisis has taken center stage, displacing trade wars as the immediate concern,” said Eugene Leow of DBS Group in a report.
 Worries are building that “this may lead to contagion” across emerging markets, said Leow.
 “We fail to see how the crisis can be resolved without external support,” but an International Monetary Fund support package will be difficult “given Turkey’s current political situation.”